-Did you know that Damian Lewis made his Broadway debut some twenty three years ago in Hamlet?
+Did you know that Damian Lewis made his Broadway debut some twenty five years ago in Hamlet?
 So why not travel back to 1995 and chase a 24 year old Englishman in New York today? 😀

 Damian’s debut on Broadway is as Laertes to Ralph Fiennes’ Hamlet in 1995.
 The Almeida Theatre production is staged first at Hackney Empire in March 1995, and after its successful run in London, it comes to Belasco Theatre in the summer of 1995.